mickknutson/github_copilot_master_class/chapter02/02.03.1/instructions.md

-# Housing Data Exercises
+# Data Exercises

-The following are instructions for shit sectionPython exercise
+The following are instructions for exercise

 ## Outline
 This exercise contains two directories: